willi-esti/heimdall/docs/03-development-roadmap.md

 # Development Roadmap

 ## 📋 **Development Rules**
-1. **Environment Configuration**: Use the unique `.env` file at the root of the project and don't forget to add to the .env.example file for reference
+1. **Environment Configuration**: Use the unique `.env` file at the root of the project and don't forget to add to the `.env.example` file for reference
 2. **Testing Strategy**: Create a test for each API endpoint in `server/test/{endpoint}-test.ts` format using supertest.
 3. **Code Organization**: Follow MVC pattern (Routes → Controllers → Services)
 4. **Documentation**: Maintain comprehensive docs for project memory
 5. **Swagger Updates**: Always add or update Swagger documentation for every new or modified API endpoint to keep API docs current
+6. **VSCode Command Results**: Sometimes you will run a command and get no result; this might be a bug with VSCode.
+If you have no result, don't get stuck trying to run it again—ask me to paste you the result if there is one.

 ---